Eschatologue/CM_wiki/docs/spells/description/d.md

 A beam of yellow light flashes from you, then condenses at a chosen point within range as a glowing bead for the duration.
 When the spell ends, the bead explodes, and each creature in a 20-foot-radius Sphere centered on that point makes a Dexterity saving throw.
 A creature takes Fire damage equal to the total accumulated damage on a failed save or half as much damage on a successful one.

-The spell’s base damage is 12d6, and the damage increases by 1d6 whenever your turn ends and the spell hasn’t ended.
+The spell's base damage is 12d6, and the damage increases by 1d6 whenever your turn ends and the spell hasn't ended.

 If a creature touches the glowing bead before the spell ends, that creature makes a Dexterity saving throw.
 On a failed save, the spell ends, causing the bead to explode.
 On a successful save, the creature can throw the bead up to 40 feet.
-If the thrown bead enters a creature’s space or collides with a solid object, the spell ends, and the bead explodes.
+If the thrown bead enters a creature's space or collides with a solid object, the spell ends, and the bead explodes.

-When the bead explodes, flammable objects in the explosion that aren’t being worn or carried start burning.
+When the bead explodes, flammable objects in the explosion that aren't being worn or carried start burning.

 ***Using a Higher-Level Spell Slot.*** The base damage increases by 1d6 for each spell slot level above 7.